reedjosh/podinfo-operator/README.md

 and see this same application deployed via ArgoCD pointing to [podinfo](https://github.com/stefanprodan/podinfo)'s own [helm chart](https://github.com/stefanprodan/podinfo/tree/master/charts/podinfo).

-The above application is deployed as an example on my home server, and the ArgoCD app in use can be see [here](https://git.thereedfamily.rocks/jayr/podinfo-argo/src/branch/main/podinfo.yaml).
+The above application is deployed as an example on my home server, and the ArgoCD app in use can be seen [here](https://git.thereedfamily.rocks/jayr/podinfo-argo/src/branch/main/podinfo.yaml).

 ## Getting Started